aryafmdev/aryafmdev/README.md

 ### 🧩 About Me

-✨ A passionate Front-End Web Developer dedicated to bringing UI/UX designs to life with precision and performance.
+✨ A passionate Software Engineer / Front-End dedicated to bringing UI/UX designs to life with precision and performance.
 🎯 Focused on translating design mockups into clean, responsive, and maintainable code.
 🛠️ Experienced with modern front-end tools and frameworks to ensure seamless user experiences.
 🚀 Continuously learning and improving to stay aligned with the latest industry standards and best practices.